 - Lanolin mimics our skin’s natural lipids, allowing our skin to breathe and retain large quantities of water (Learn more about lanolin below)

-- Gentle enough for babies
+- Gentle enough for babies and broken skin

 Lanolin is extracted from the oils found on the wool of sheep.
 Sheep wool grows continuously so needs to be sheared annually to prevent the wool overgrowing and causing the sheep problems.
 The lanolin is then removed in a washing process.
 So lanolin is a cruelty-free by-product of the wool industry.

 The composition of fats and water that make up lanolin are almost identical to the fats and water in our human skin.
 It deeply moisturizes (both with oils and water) our skin while allowing it to breathe.
 No plant oils can mimic our skin so closely.
 This makes lanolin so perfect for very dry and damaged skin.

 In the ’80s lanolin got a bad reputation and was considered an irritant to our skin.
 It was later discovered that the irritations and reactions were not to the lanolin itself but to residual pesticides and chemicals used during bad farming practices.
 The lanolin I use is thoroughly cleaned and tested resulting in a medical grade product.
 Unfortunately there is no certified organic lanolin on the market at this time.
 Medical grade lanolin is considered incredibly safe, it is used on open wounds in hospitals, and recommended for cracked nipples of nursing mothers.